MonMog/discordbot-deepseekR1/README.md

 `!ask Will chinchillas ever be able to take over the world`

 # Postface
-Wow, that was actually much more easier than I thought it would be and now I need to find another project...another AI project...
+Wow, that was actually much more easier than I thought it would be and now I need to find another project...another AI project.